Once Becky started stumbling over mass graves, she decided to take up swimming.

 Why joggers?
 Because it can be a solitary activity and this can be played for scares by making audiences relate to the solitude and helplessness when danger strikes.
 Recent technology (starting from the Walkman days) has graciously provided joggers with means of distracting their ears as well

 , making them easier targets.
-Similarly, joggers are drawn to nature and secluded locations, both of which make for good places to snatch victims or dump bodies.
+Similarly, joggers are drawn to nature and secluded locations, both of which make for good places to snatch victims or dump bodies, and are often out first thing in the morning when everyone else is sleeping in.
 All in all, joggers in fiction are akin to Red Riding Hood

 ; colorful targets moving obliviously through dangerous places where nasty predators do their work.